• Disease Overview

 Summary

 Multiple system atrophy (MSA) is a rare sporadic progressive neurological disorder characterized by a varying combination of symptoms and signs.
 Onset is during adulthood (>30 years).
-Affected individuals may experience symptoms similar to those found in Parkinson’s disease (parkinsonism); cerebellar signs such as progressive impairment of the ability to coordinate voluntary movements (cerebellar ataxia); and impaired functioning of the portion of the nervous system (autonomic nervous system) that regulates certain involuntary body functions (autonomic failure) such as heart rate, blood pressure, sweating, and bowel and bladder control.
-When parkinsonian symptoms predominate, the disorder may be referred to as MSA-P (parkinsonian phenotype); when the cerebellar symptoms predominate the disorder may be referred to as MSA-C (cerebellar phenotype).
-The exact cause of MSA is unknown.
+Affected individuals may have symptoms similar to those found in Parkinson’s disease (parkinsonism), cerebellar signs such as progressive impairment of the ability to coordinate voluntary movements (cerebellar ataxia) and impaired functioning of the portion of the nervous system (autonomic nervous system) that regulates certain involuntary body functions (autonomic failure) such as heart rate, blood pressure, sweating and bowel and bladder control.

 Introduction